Chinese-American Planning Council

-Bio: Wayne Ho is the Chief Program & Policy Officer of the Federation of Protestant Welfare Agencies (FPWA), a 90-year-old network of over 200 community and faith-based organizations aiming to promote the social and economic well-being of vulnerable New Yorkers.
-He is responsible for expanding the policy advocacy, community organizing, and capacity building initiatives to achieve FPWA’s Economic Equity Agenda.
+Bio: Wayne Ho is the President & CEO of the Chinese-American Planning Council (CPC), the nation’s largest Asian American social services agency.
+Prior to that, he served as the Chief Program & Policy Officer of the Federation of Protestant Welfare Agencies (FPWA), a 90-year-old network of over 200 community and faith-based organizations aiming to promote the social and economic well-being of vulnerable New Yorkers.
+He was responsible for expanding the policy advocacy, community organizing, and capacity building initiatives to achieve FPWA’s Economic Equity Agenda.

 He received his Bachelor of Arts from UC Berkeley and his Master in Public Policy from Harvard University’s Kennedy School of Government.